 I don’t know of anywhere else like it.

-With over 16 years of travel under my belt, exploring 64 countries on six continents, the two days exploring the best temples in Bagan was one of the best travel experiences I have had.
+With over 16 years of travel under my belt, exploring 64 countries on six continents, the two days of exploring the best temples in Bagan was one of the best travel experiences I have had.
 Ever.

 It really is as good as you have heard it to be, even better in fact.
 I hadn’t expected that.